Abirii/Camara-Remote-Control/README.md

 ![capture](https://user-images.githubusercontent.com/40145410/50406794-dd12c700-07d3-11e9-86da-fada81684e47.PNG)

-# pre-processing
+# Motion Region of Interest
 Background Extraction from a Video Background extraction comes important in object tracking.
-If you already have an image of the bare background, then it is simple.
-But in many cases, you won't have such image and so, you will have to create one.
-That is where Running Average comes in handy.
-The function we use here to find Running Average is ​cv2.accumulateWeighted() we keep feeding each frame to this function, and the function keep finding the averages of all frames I found that  achieves good results for 60 frames.
-0.02 =  α
+If you already have an image with constant background, then it is simple.
+But in the wild, background we be noisy, so one has to estimate the background across time.
+That is were we use Running Average implemented by ​cv2.accumulateWeighted().
+We keep feeding each frame to this function, and the function keep finding the averages of all frames.
+We found that it achieves good results for 60 frames.
+0.02 = α This results in an estimated background model learnt over time.

-# Segment
+# Hand Segmentation
-Grabbed the hands segment from the region of interest.
-In order to perform background subtraction, we first must “learn; a model of the background.
-Once learned, this background model is compared against the current image and then the known background parts ae subtracted away.
-The object left after subtraction are presumably new foreground objects.
-And then we can find the external contours from the image.
-I had to blur the frames using ​Gaussian blur ​and morphology operations (​opening​) to  ​achieve better results
+For each frame in time - The estimated background is substracted from the current image.
+The object left after subtraction are presumably the foreground objects.
+We had to blur the frames using ​Gaussian blur ​and morphology operations (​opening​) to ​achieve better results.
+Finally we can find the external contours from the Hand Segment.

 # Count the fingers being held up
-The main idea is:
+We follow the steps bellow:

-● Find the extreme points in the hand
+● Find the extrema Locations in the hand segment

 ![1](https://user-images.githubusercontent.com/40145410/50377346-54a1f400-0624-11e9-9669-133a7a101086.PNG)

-● Then use their intersection to estimate the center of the hand
+●  Use Extrema to calculate the hand center

 ![capture](https://user-images.githubusercontent.com/40145410/50377348-7307ef80-0624-11e9-8847-f5b047dfec78.PNG)